Man crushed under train at Parbatipur - Countryside - observerbd.com

-PARBATIPUR, DINAJPUR, Nov 19: A man was crushed under a train in Parbatipur Upazila of the district on Sunday morning.
+PARBATIPUR, DINAJPUR, Nov 21: An elderly man was crushed under a train in Parbatipur Upazila of the district on Sunday afternoon.

-The accident took place near Lamb Hospital on the Parbatipur-Dinajpur railway line of the upazila at around 8:30 am.
+The accident took place in Lamb Hospital area on the Parbatipur-Dinajpur Railway Line of the upazila at around 5:30 pm.

-The deceased was identified as Pilif Baroi, 53, son of late Niranjan Baroi, a resident of Rajabasar Village under Manmathpur Union in the upazila.
+The deceased was identified as Sree Bhombal Ghega, 65, son of late Ramesh, a resident of Haripur Madhyapara Village under Chandipur Union in the upazila.
+He was an audibly impaired man.

-It was known that the Dinajpur-bound Kanchan Mail Train from Parbatipur hit the man in the morning while he was walking on the railway track, which left him dead on the spot.

 Sub-Inspector of Parbatipur Railway Police Station Sajid Hasan confirmed the incident.